-Guide to Playing War Robots on BlueStacks
+Guide to Playing War Robots on PC with BlueStacks

 Strategic and equally rewarding multiplayer gameplay from Pixonic’s War Robots has made this game into one of the most successful mobile adaptations of the MOBA genre.
 Big explosions, tactical maneuvering of incredibly cool, battle-tech robots, and a host of customization options, all create deeply immersive gameplay.
 How cool is that?

 A few days into the game, we figured we’d lay out the basics so you don’t make the same rookie mistakes we did.
 Needless to say that we spent quite a bit figuring out what to do on the battlefield, while also wasting way too much valuable currency on insignificant upgrades.